dart-lang/setup-dart/README.md

       Available channels are `stable`, `beta`, `dev`, and `main`.
 See https://dart.dev/tools/sdk/archive for details.

+  * `flavor`: Which build flavor to setup.
+    * Avaliable build flavors are `raw` and `release`.
+    * `release` flavor contains published builds.
+    * `raw` flavor contains unpublished builds, which can be used by developers to test against SDK versions before a release.
+    * `main` release channel only supports `raw` build flavor.

   * `architecture`: The CPU architecture to setup support for.
 Valid options are `x64`, `ia32`, `arm`, and `arm64`.
 Note that not all CPU architectures are supported on all operating systems; see https://dart.dev/tools/sdk/archive